Postal worker sexually abused in Ashburn

 Police said the victim was approached by a man in his 20s and grabbed from behind.
 The man stuck his hand up her shirt and touched her inappropriately.

-The letter carrier was able to fend off the attacker, who ran off after the attack, police said.
+The USPS said the victim was a postal carried.
+She was able to fend off the attacker, who ran off after the attack, police said.

 Neighbors said they see the suspect all the time, and always thought he was up to no good.
 They believe he is the one who cornered the postal worker Wednesday afternoon.